stymwg/Project1/README.md

 The four lanes of Illumina data can be concatenated using the command cat file1 file2 file3 file4 > new_sequence_file.
 The concatenated short-read sequence file path for both the first and second read mates can then be input to our short-read script - example short-read scripts can be found under SR_SX_script notation, where X is the sample number.
 Unpolished short read assemblies can be found under assembly_SR_SX.fasta notation.
 Assemblies polished with Pilon can be found under polished_SR_SX.fasta notation.
-These polished assemblies are produced running the original short-read assembly script, and are located in a folder titled pilon_polish/0_insert_size_check.fasta.
+These polished assemblies are produced running the original short-read assembly script, and can be found in your output assembly directory in a folder titled pilon_polish/0_insert_size_check.fasta

 ##General Info - Long Reads